smjung0/percolation3d/README.md

 ### CNT data

-After finishing the calculation, all the distribution and the information of percolation network for single step  will be saved a folder "\cntdata".
+After finishing the calculation, all the distribution and the information of percolation network for single step  will be saved a folder "./cntdata".
 The format of file name is as below.

 ```